 When your application is set up to integrate with Dynamics 365 for Sales, you have access to Sales data from Financials and the other way around in some cases.
 This integration enables you to work with and synchronize data types that are common to both services, such as customers, contacts, and sales information, and keep the data up to date in both locations.

-For example, the sales person in Dynamics CRM can use the price lists from Financials when they create a sales order.
-When they add the item to the sales order line in Dynamics CRM, they are also able to see the inventory level (availability) of the item from Financials.
-This data is published as part of the assisted setup guide, Dynamics CRM Connection Setup.
+For example, the sales person in Dynamics 365 for Sales can use the price lists from Financials when they create a sales order.
+When they add the item to the sales order line in Dynamics 365 for Sales, they are also able to see the inventory level (availability) of the item from Financials.
+This data is published as part of the assisted setup guide, Dynamics 365 Connection Setup.

 This functionality requires that your experience is set to Suite.
 For more information, see Customizing Your Financials Experience.